Skip to content

 Okay, so you’ve probably heard the term “opportunity cost formula” thrown around, maybe in a business class or during a serious financial discussion.
 But what does it really mean, and why should you care in 2025?
 Simply put, it’s about understanding what you’re giving up when you choose to do one thing instead of another.
 Imagine you have $100.
 You could buy a new gadget, invest in stocks, or just keep it in the bank.
 The opportunity cost formula helps you put a number on the “cost” of not choosing the other options.
 It’s not just about the money you spend; it’s about the potential gains you miss out on.
 Using the formula correctly helps individuals and businesses to accurately asses trade-offs and make appropriate desicions.
 Understanding this concept is essential for responsible financial management.

-See also Excel Irr Formula
+See also Market Risk Premium Formula

 Table of Contents